 Creating and preparing a STEM workforce is essential for our nation’s economic growth.
 Research shows that achievement gaps in the […]Continue Reading →

 This week marks the 30th anniversary of the release of A Nation at Risk by the National Commission on Excellence in Education formed by U.S. Secretary of Education Terrel H. Bell.
-The landmark report declared that “the educational foundations of our society are presently being eroded by a […]Continue Reading →
+The landmark report declared that “the educational foundations of our society are presently being eroded by a rising tide of mediocrity that threatens our very future […]Continue Reading →

 Science and American Jobs.
 What’s the connection?
 We live in a world that is increasingly defined by science, and the many fruits of science and technology.
 Our nation’s global competitiveness continues to erode because we are not preparing enough citizen scientists to fill the Science, Technology, Engineering and Mathematics (STEM) jobs that are out there now […]Continue Reading →